ppquadrat/BeesRadars/README.md

 use cftool with my Gaussian function (custom equation) if you want to construct a Gaussian model for new data.

-4. test data models across experiments
+## Test data models across experiments

 use a model from one experiment to predict angles for another experiment and compare with factual angles